gradio-app/gradio/guides/Gradio_ONNX_on_Hugging_Face.md

 Here we walk through setting up a example demo for EfficientNet-Lite4 using Gradio

-First we import our dependencies and download the efficientnet-lite4-11.onnx file from the huggingface model hub.
+First we import our dependencies and download and load the efficientnet-lite4 model from the onnx model zoo.
 Then load the labels from the labels_map.txt file.
 We then setup our preprocessing functions, load the model for inference, and setup the inference function.
 Finally, the inference function is wrapped into a gradio inferface for a user to interact with.
 See the full code below.

 ```python